JihongZ/StanDCM/README.md

 summary(mod.LCDM)
 ```

-or you can ran a DINA model by simply using:
+or you can fit a DINA model by simply using:

 ``` r
 mod.DINA <- StanDINA.run(Qmatrix = Qmatrix,